kamthamc/resume/ISSUE_TEMPLATE.md

 ## What is the expected behavior?

-## Which versions of Recharts, and which browser / OS are affected by this issue?
-Did this work in previous versions of Recharts?
+## Which versions of Resume, and which browser / OS are affected by this issue?
+Did this work in previous versions of Resume?